FerretDB/FerretDB/README.md

    `ferretdb` runs FerretDB.

 2. Start services with `docker compose up -d`.
+   To be sure that you've fetched the latest version you can precede the command with `docker compose pull`.

 3. If you have `mongosh` installed, just run it to connect to FerretDB.
    If not, run the following command to run `mongosh` inside the temporary MongoDB container, attaching to the same Docker network: